Bright Tots educational toy store offering baby toys toddler toys games & videos. Autism Therapies

 different and each family will have different needs.
 There is no single best treatment package for all children with ASD.
 One

-aspect most professionals agree on is that early intervention is important; another is that most individuals with ASD respond well
+aspect most professionals agree on is that early intervention is important; another is that most individuals with ASD respond

-to highly structured, specialized programs.
+well to highly structured, specialized programs.
 Before you make decisions on your child's treatment, you will want to gather

 information about the various options available.
-Learn as much as you can, look at all the options, and make your decision on your
+Learn as much as you can, look at all the options, and make your decision on

-special needs children.
+they offer special needs children.

 Floor Time

 Dr. Stanley Greenspan is the most well known supporter of this intervention strategy.
-Floor Time is an integrated model that is
+Floor Time is an integrated model that

-combination with others, especially with younger children.
+principles in combination with others, especially with younger children.

 PECS- Picture Exchange Communication System is used mostly with children who have limited or no speech.
 PECS is a